Relationships, Dating and Intimacy:

 It's difficult to speak honestly about our relationships, especially in this highly curated age of social media.
 We may feel like we're failing or getting it wrong when our relationships have conflict or lack connection.
 The truth is, being in relationship with someone means that your buttons are going to be pushed, and it also means that at times, your connection might not flow as easily.
 Whether your relationship with your partner is feeling stuck, distant, or fraught with conflict, counselling can help identify and address the roots of the issue.

-Not being in a relationship is also cause for distress for some, and I frequently see people in my practice who are experiencing issues with dating, break-ups, and intimacy issues.
+I frequently see people in my practice who are experiencing issues with dating, break-ups, and intimacy issues.
 If you're in between partners, this is a very good time to be in therapy.
 Striking when the iron is cold allows us to take stock of your values, leverage your strengths, and figure out what these recurring barriers to connection are all about.